-ART, CRAFT & DESIGN A Level
+ART & DESIGN A Level

-For further information please look at: Level 3 Advanced GCE in Art and Design
+For further information please look at: A-level Art and

-It is an advantage for pupils to have studied Art at GCSE and to have achieved a grade 4 or above.
-However pupils may be considered for Art A Level at the discretion of the Head of Faculty, if they are able to present examples of art work of an equivalent standard.
+Design specification

+Pupils should have studied GCSE Art and achieved a grade C or above.
 Since the assessment is predominantly coursework pupils should approach this course with a willingness to experiment and develop skills across a range of materials and techniques.
 There will also be tuition to specialise in areas such as Textiles, Ceramics, Photography or Digital Media.